junegunn/gimchi/README.md

 Gimchi is a simple Ruby gem for handling Korean characters.

 Features:
-- Decompose a Korean character into its 3 components, namely chosung, jungsung and optional jongsung.
+- Decompose a Korean character into its 3 components, namely chosung, jungsung and optional jongsung
 - Compose elements back into the Korean character
 - Read numbers in Korean
 - Pronounce Korean characters